 Working remotely is not for everyone, but it can definitely be a viable strategy for a variety of driven employees.
 If you’re lucky enough to get the opportunity, enjoy working in a familiar environment at a time that suits you.
 Feeling frustrated or stuck on a particularly challenging job?
 Take a break and come back to it in an hour or so, with a fresh approach and a refreshed mindset.

-If you think your job could be done remotely, it’s worth having a conversation with your employer.
+It’s worth having a conversation with your employer if you think that your job can be done remotely.
 There are many additional benefits that they will appreciate, including lower overheads, increased company loyalty and fewer staff members being absent on average.
 It might seem like a small change, but it can have huge implications for your life moving forward!